 Which dogs should have laparoscopic spays?

 Any female dog will benefit from a laparoscopic spay.
 The procedure is particularly suitable for large, deep-chested dogs, a concurrent laparoscopic gastropexy may be performed.
 These dogs are at higher risk of a life threatening condition called gastric dilatation volvulus or GDV.
 During a gastropexy, the dog’s stomach is secured to the body wall to prevent it from twisting into an abnormal position.
 For at-risk breeds, having both surgical procedures carried out at the same time takes away the need to have repeated operations.

 See the following answers to common questions about laparoscopic ovariectomy (spay surgery).
 These will all be discussed in detail at the time of consultation.
 The price of surgery includes examination, procedure, general anaesthesia, all medications and 2 routine follow up visits after surgery.
 Price varies on the size of your pet as well as any additional procedures that may be performed concurrently.

 What size patients can have a laparoscopic spay?

-o Minimally invasive lap OVE is best suited to dogs over 4kg in size.
+o Minimally invasive lap OVE is best suited to dogs or cats over 4kg in size.